≡ Menu

 Their Forest-Green Shuttle Bus Conversion

-Kae and Alex were living in an apartment, thinking bus life might happen for them someday when they had more money.
+Kae and Alex were living in an apartment, thinking that bus life might happen for them someday when they had more money.
 Instead, it took losing everything to push them into nomadic life!
 While it took them 5 years to make the bus what it is today, the results of their hard work are incredible.

 Bus life isn’t always easy, that’s for sure!
-They recently lived in their tent for seven weeks while the bus underwent necessary repairs.
+They lived in their tent for seven weeks while the bus underwent necessary repairs.
 Overall, they still love living in their bus named Tree.
 Read our interview with them below!

 Don’t miss other incredible shuttle buses like this, join our FREE Tiny House Newsletter for more!